python/cpython/Doc/library/re.rst

 .. function:: finditer(pattern, string[, flags])

-   Return an iterator yielding :class:`MatchObject` instances over all non-overlapping matches for the RE *pattern* in *string*.
+   Return an :term:`iterator` yielding :class:`MatchObject` instances over all non-overlapping matches for the RE *pattern* in *string*.
 Empty matches are included in the result unless they touch the beginning of another match.